 In 1906 Herbert Oscar Seaman of Victoria Rd, Stechford, Worcs, tried unsuccessfully to patent a device which seemed to be a kind of small light box camera accessory which facilitated photographing a ticket number with the subject's image.
 (UK Patent no 9648 of 1906)

-Below is an image from Dennis Benjamin Seaman's studio at Douglas on the isle of Man.
+Below are three images, kindly shown with the permission of Frances Coakley, www.manxnotebook.com, of the kind of cheap work produced at this time by Dennis Seaman.
+The third photo, with no visible imprint, is embossed on the mount "Castle Mona Douglas & 75 Lime Street Liverpool" and has been dated Sept 1900 (but not named) on the reverse by the original owner.
+Below these is another image from Dennis Benjamin Seaman's studio at Douglas .
 This appears to be a tiny carte de visite, but is not a photograph on a mount.
-It is a midget pseudo carte comprising one piece of photographic paper 70 x 40mm on which is printed the portrait and the name "D.B.Seaman & Co, Douglas".
-This type of production must have been very cheap and quick to produce and would have been in direct competition with its stickyback rivals.
+It is a midget pseudo carte, comprising one piece of photographic paper 70 x 40mm, on which is printed the portrait and the name "D.B.Seaman & Co, Douglas".
+All of these examples of cheap work must have been very inexpensive and quick to produce and would have been in direct competition with their stickyback rivals.

 The Western Daily Press of Friday 03 November 1905, carried the following report linking the Seaman dynasty and the term "StickyBack".